KP368 (Late Roman Near Eastern Cooking Pot) [permalink]

 Convex upper body constricts to neck, marked by groove.
 Inward-thickened rim with tapered lip.
 Flat oval, grooved loop handle attaches to upper rim.

 2.5Y 3/1, very dark gray.
-Hard, gritty fabric with frequent mica and frequent, well-sorted, small, spherical and subrounded, white and brown inclusions.
-Levantine.
+Hard, gritty fabric with frequent mica and frequent, well-sorted, small, spherical and subrounded, white and brown sandy inclusions.
+Northern Levantine.

 Preservation comment